eformat/openshift-observability/README.md

     name: prom
     namespace: "${NAMESPACE}"

-# adjust images to use
+# Adjust the default images versions to use based on the current OpenShift cluster version
 - description: The location of the proxy image
   name: IMAGE_PROXY
   value: openshift3/oauth-proxy:v3.11.82